skylock/cypress-angular-coverage-example/README.md

 # Get code coverage on angular

-- Create a new angualr app using angular cli
+- Create a new angular app using angular cli
 ```
 ng new cypress-angular-coverage-example
 ```